Getting Ready for ICT Systems at the UTokyo (for Faculty Members)

 While digital technology is being used widely in the society these days, the University of Tokyo is also making progress in its Digital Transformation (DX) initiatives.
 In education, face-to-face classes are the main form of teaching, but there are many situations where the use of digital technology is needed, such as electronic distribution of materials and submission of assignments.
 For classes where students bring their own laptops to the classroom, we are working on related initiatives such as establishing a BYOD policy and enhancing the Wi-Fi to cover most of the campus.
 We would like to ask you to make the initial account setup and other necessary preparations well in advance so that you can smoothly conduct activities using systems such as the learning management systems (LMS) and web conferencing.

-On the other hand, the information security environment has become very severe in recent years, partly due to the worsening social situation.
+The information security environment has become very severe in recent years, partly due to the worsening social situation.
 We have a lot of critical information, such as information related to cutting-edge research, and ensuring its security is a serious issue.
 Although we have taken necessary measures for the operation of the information system, the cooperation of each faculty and staff member is also indispensable, as each member’s account is one of the entrances to access information within the university.
 In particular, we have introduced a “Multi-Factor Authentication (MFA)” system that requires users to sign in using a smartphone or other device in addition to a password, and we require everyone to use this system.
 This is included as part of the initial setup procedure, so please make sure to do it.
 We also offer a course called “Information Security Education”, which you are requested to attend.

 This portal site, “utelecon”, aggregates information on the system at the University of Tokyo and also introduces advanced usage of various tools such as chat tools and web conferencing, not to mention the initial setup of accounts and various tools.
 We hope that this information will lead to your creative and proactive efforts.
 We also operate a support desk with student staff, so please feel free to use it if you have any problems or difficulties.